rahulsnkr/DF-GAN/README.md

-This repository contains the code for the class project for the graduate level course CSCI-GA.2271-001 by Rob Fergus.
+This repository contains the code for the class project for the graduate level course CSCI-GA.2271-001 by Prof. Rob Fergus at NYU.

 Team Members
  - Rahul Sankar (rrs6684)